jillxoreilly/StatsCourseBook/_build/html/_sources/CLT_outcomes.md

 This week there is an emphasis on simulating the process of drawing a large number of samples from a parent distribution

-The key skill practiced this week is building a <tt>for</tt> loop to repeat a process (such as drawing a random sample aand getting its mean)
+The key skill practiced this week is building a <tt>for</tt> loop to repeat a process many times

-lots of times.
+(such as drawing a random sample and getting its mean)

 You might need to change some variable (such as sample size n) on each pass through the loop.

 Additional new(ish) Python skills: